Healthcare Insights

 Top prescriptions by cardiologists

 It’s estimated that nearly half of all adults in the U.S. have some form of cardiovascular disease (CVD).
 The high prevalence and devastating impact of CVD have led many life sciences companies to develop pharmaceutical agents for cardiac conditions.
-These life-saving drugs help treat cardiac symptoms and, as a result, greatly improve the quality of life and health outcomes for those living with CVD.
+These life-saving therapies help treat cardiac symptoms and can greatly improve the quality of life and health outcomes for those living with CVD.

-Definitive Healthcare tracks more than 3,600 cardiovascular drugs as of November 2022.
-Below, we rank the top 10 cardiovascular drugs by percentage of total prescriptions.
+Definitive Healthcare tracks more than 3,800 cardiovascular drugs as of March 2024.
+Below, we rank the top 10 cardiovascular drugs by share of total cardiologist prescriptions.

 ---|---|---|---|